 Today GHG concentrations are at ~415 ppm.
-It is continuing to rise in direct relation to the amount of $CO_2$ and other more potent GHG such as Methane and Hydrofluorocarbons (HFC not CFC!) we started emitting since the industrial revolution.
+It is continuing to rise in direct relation to the amount of CO2 and other more potent GHG such as Methane and Hydrofluorocarbons (HFC not CFC!) we started emitting since the industrial revolution.

 We are emitting GHGs significantly faster than the natural systems can extract these.
 Indeed, the balance of the total emitted minus the amount absorbed, is still accelerating.
-To avoid further warming and its consequences, we need to return to a balance in the total amount of GHG in the atmosphere (also referred to as Net Zero emissions).
+To avoid further warming and its irreversible consequences, we need to return to a balance in the total amount of GHG in the atmosphere (also referred to as Net Zero emissions).
 This means not only slowing our emission rate, but reversing it so that we avoid a 'tipping point' in our climate.
 This is sometimes referred to as 'runaway Climate Change'.

-Climate scientists have studied both the correlation between GHG volumes in the atmosphere (measured in ppm) and the effects of global temperature increase from the long-term mean (stable climate conditions).
+Climate scientists have studied both the correlation between GHG volumes in the atmosphere (measured in ppm) and the effects of global temperature increase from the long-term mean (i.e. stable climate conditions).
 The results have been regularly published/updated by the Intergovernmental Panel on Climate Change (IPCC).

-In April 2016 the UK amongst other countries ratified the Paris accord to limit temperature rises to close to $1.5^{\circ}$ C by the end of the century.
-The latest IPCC report from 2019 has confirmed that we have already emitted enough GHG to exceed this limit.
+In April 2016 the UK amongst other countries ratified the Paris accord to limit temperature rises to close to 1.5°C by the end of the century.
+The IPCC report from 2019 and 2021 have confirmed that we have a very limited Carbon Budget left to emit before exceed this limit.
 Furthermore, it has indicated that at current net emission rates:

-- we are heading for at least 3°C rise by the end of the century; and - we have ~10 years to reach Net Zero GHG emissions if we want to remain within 2oC by the end of the century.
+- we are heading for at least 3°C rise by the end of the century; and - we have ~8 years to reach Net Zero GHG emissions if we want to remain close to 1.5°C by the end of the century with a better than evens probability of doing so.